 In the event of extreme market conditions, and within the limits of the investment policy and applicable investment restrictions, the Investment Institution may use total return swaps, either to an index or to a customized composition of equities, to temporarily take exposure to the market when other instruments are inadequate.
+In addition, total return equity swaps can be used as an alternative for securities lending for efficient portfolio management and as a means of generating extra income.
 The Investment Institution may conclude total return equity swaps up to a maximum value of 100% of the investment portfolio.
 The expectation is that the average portion of the portfolio that makes use of these swaps on an annual basis shall be very limited (<5%).